 If I am not wrong then the student unions on campuses and universities are to raise voice and work for the welfare of the students, of that campus or the university.
 In our country Nepal what are these student unions doing?
 They are one of those who do most of the strike, shut down not only campus and university but also schools.

 Why we need main party stream’s student union in universities, let the student select the best people from their college to represent them.
-Campus is not a place to do main stream politics and it is not a place where politicians go and give lecture on their party’s motivation to influence students.
+Campus is not a place to do main stream politics and it is not a place where politicians go and give lecture on their party’s motivation to influence students while they do SAT prep.
 Let the schools, campus and universities make free of politically motivated activities and let the student complete their study in a rather peaceful environment.

 I appreciate the student’s movement that brought the changes in Nepal in the year 2036 B.S. and 2046 B.S. without their strong support the country would not have got rid of the autonomous Panchayat system.

 Now Nepal is a fully democratic country, let the students, often called future of the nation get regular classes and exam in a regular time.
 Why are the so called student leaders does not hear the pain of the students (if I am not wrong all the students leaders are above 30 and who have completed master’s degree and still they join college to become a leader and who never attend the classes).
 Last month they postpone the running exams of the university for student union (Maoist affiliated ) annual meeting.

 Not only in campus, now, even the government schools have been attacked by these political party.
 Each government school has a body to run the school beside administrative staffs.
 They are selected from the parents and guardians of the students.
 Even in this we see political movement.
 Do we need politics in school for quality education?